cloudrural/App-Info-Ops/README.md

 ```
 docker-image
 ```
-Cretaes an image using the Dockerfile
+Creates an image using the Dockerfile
 ```
 docker-push
 ```